HetavShah/My-Google-Sheets/README.md

-Hi, This is the Microsoft Excel / Google Sheets Clone with All the Basic Text Editing Features .
+Hi, This is  Microsoft Excel / Google Sheets Clone with All the Basic Text Editing Features .

 1) You Can Perform Text formatting on Single Cells As well as multiple Cells